19.10.22

 For many workplace accusations or complaints, you may wish to seek legal advice before responding.
 If a false allegation in the workplace rises to the level of a criminal offence, you should seek legal advice immediately.
 This may include harassment or sexual assault allegations.

 If you are terminated wrongfully or unfairly, you may be able to make an unfair dismissal claim, a general protections claim or a discrimination complaint.
 There are strict time limits for taking action – in some cases, just 21 days.
-Consult a lawyer to find the best course of action to take.
+Consult an expert criminal lawyer to find the best course of action to take.

 What to Do if You Have Been Falsely or Wrongly Accused of a Crime